Noctalgia

 Referencing an Orrery, a mechanical model that maps the movements of stars, planets and moons, the kenetic light sculptures explored Northumbria’s ecology and celestial connections.

 Noctalgia detailed the plants and flowers that rely on dark skies and starlight to hunt, forage, migrate or pollinate.
-Withinthe work were papercut recreations of space stations, satellites, hunting owls, night pollinating plants such as Evening Primrose and Honeysuckle, Swallow-tail, Brimstone and Pale Tussock moths and migratory birds that navigate with starlight such as Redwings, Fieldfare and Whooper Swans.
+Within the work were papercut recreations of space stations, hunting owls, night pollinating plants such as Evening Primrose and Honeysuckle, Brimstone and Pale Tussock moths and migratory birds that navigate with starlight such as Redwings and Fieldfare.
+The work was informed by workshops with community groups; to read more click here.

-Orrery Construction by Jona Aal
+Sound design by Nick John Williams, Orrery Construction by Jona Aal

 Photography by Bec Hughes, Videography by Ben Holden